bioinfologics/sdg_examples/creating_workspaces/creating_workspaces.md

 sdg-workspace make -g ecoli_abyss-8.gfa2 -p ecoli_pe.prseq -L ecoli_pb.loseq -o sdg_ecoli_abyss
 sdg-kmercounter make -w sdg_ecoli_abyss.sdgws -o sdg_ecoli_abyss_kcounts -d ecoli_pe.prseq -n PE sdg-workspace add_counter -w sdg_ecoli_abyss.sdgws -n kcounts -c sdg_ecoli_abyss_kcounts.sdgkc -o sdg_ecoli_abyss
+sdg-mapper -w sdg_ecoli_abyss.sdgws -o sdg_ecoli_abyss

 ```

-The last command, when adding the KmerCounter to the WorkSpace, uses an output name that is the same of the input workspace.
+The last two commands, when adding the KmerCounter to the WorkSpace and mapping the reads, use an output name that is the same of the input workspace.
 This effectively replaces the file of the old workspace with the new one.
 Since SDG by design does not update WorkSpaces on disk, this is the appropiate way to keep a single file when building the WorkSpace in stages.